Healthy Homes Assessment Tutira

 Tutira Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Tutira and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory for all Tutira and New Zealand rental homes where it’s reasonably practicable to install.

-• A Healthy Homes Declaration of Intent along with an Insulation Declaration and an Insurance Statement must be included with any renewal, new or altered tenancy contract.
+• A Healthy Homes Declaration of Intent, an Insulation Statement and an Insurance Statement must be included with any renewed, new or amended tenancy agreement.

-• Property managers and landlords have to keep records of their the compliance with the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records of their the conformance to any Healthy Homes Standard that apply or will apply to your rental home.

-• Private landlords and property managers must make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes